makersmelx/GiteaCanvasHelper/README.md

 ### Course Setting (Before running)

-See src/Courses/courses.js
+See courses.json.example.
+Rename it to courses.json

-Update the course name or the course id on Canvas
+Update the course name or the id of the course on Canvas

 ### Command